On the generalized dimensions of multifractal eigenstates: Introduction

-where $\left\langle \cdots \right\rangle$ is the average over some eigenvalue window and over random realizations of the matrix.
-For strongly localized eigenstates these quantities do not scale with system size, i.e. $D_q\to 0$ for all $q$, while extended states always feel the entire system, i.e. $D_q\to d$, for all $q$.
-Multifractal states, on the other hand, should be described by the series of the $D_q$, which are a nonlinear function of the parameter $q$.
+where $\left\langle \cdots \right\rangle$ is the average over some states within an eigenvalue window and over random realizations of the matrix.
+In the regime of strong localization the scaling is trivial since these moments are essentially independent of system size resulting in $D_q\to 0$ for all $q$.
+In the regime of weak disorder, however, the states appear to be perturbed extended Bloch-states whose moments all scale with the embedding dimension, i.e. $D_q\to d$, for all $q$.
+Right at the critical point and even in its vicinity, the $D_q$ dimensions result to be a nonlinear function of the parameter $q$.

-One of the most important generalized dimensions often used in this context is the information dimension $D_1$.
-It is defined through the scaling of the mean eigenfunction entropy with the logarithm of the system size: